Erfan9308/MATLAB-signal-processing/README.md

 # Communication System Simulation (MATLAB)

 This repository contains the full implementation of a digital communication system simulation developed as the final project for the *Signals and Systems* course at Politecnico di Torino.
+The professors supervising the course are **Pierluigi Poggiolini** and **Andrea Carena**.

 The project includes:
 - Noise removal from corrupted audio signals